mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 #### Syntax

-The `mxsDiagnose` command has the following syntaxt:
+The `mxsDiagnose` command has the following syntax:
 ```
 db.runCommand(
     {